MichaelCurrin/thebuckfeverground/docs/deploy.md

 ## Staging env

-If deploying to Github Pages, config your repo's Settings with the Github Pages functionality.
-Then push to the master branch to deploy.
+If deploying to Github Pages, configure your repo's Settings with the Github Pages functionality.
+Then push to the appropriate branch to deploy.

+Using Netify will be similarly.

 ## Prod env

+For Github Pages or Netlify, use the instructions in the above section.
+Otherwise, use the instructions below.
+These steps are for manually building a prod site and copying contents to a remote server.

 ### Build